whg/Patricia/README.md

 ### Modes/Tools

 - Draw (**a**): Drag the mouse to create a shape.
-This is both constructive and desctrucive, if you move to an empty triangle it will fill it, but if you move to a filled one it will remove it.
+- DrawFollow (**f**): Like above, but this is both constructive and desctrucive, if you move to an empty triangle it will fill it, but if you move to a filled one it will remove it.
 - Erase (**e**): Erase the contents of a triangle, by clicking or dragging.
 - Select (**s**): Select shapes by clicking or dragging a marquee.
 - Move (**m**): Move the selected shapes or the shape that you initally click on.